 Post-war Soviet censorship and ignorance is partly to blame.
 Denial is the main reason.

-Lviv is a City built on Bones.
-Execution sites, death pits and mass graves surround us.
+Lviv is a city built on bones.
+Mass execution sites and mass graves surround us.
 Not commemorated, certainly not musealized, often vandalised, always disrespected.

-Memorial plaques where the Progressive Synagogue (Tempel) and Great Synagogue once stood have become signposts for alcoholics.
+Memorial plaques installed where the Progressive Synagogue and Great Synagogue once stood have become signposts for alcoholics.

-One must ask why, at Lysynychi and many other places in Lviv where 100,000+ unarmed civilians were brutally murdered, memorial spaces are, let's say, "verboten".
+One must ask why, at Lysynychi and many other places in Lviv where more than 100,000 unarmed civilians were brutally murdered, memorial spaces are, let's say, "verboten".

-New hotels, apartments and supermarkets are being built over historical sites where unspeakable violence happened.
+Hotels, housing developments, supermarkets and children's playgrounds are being built on historical sites where unspeakable violence happened.
 This is the modern Lviv Holocaust and the vast majority of Ukrainians are doing nothing about it.

-From 1941 until early 1945, Occupied Poland comprised Generalgouvernement, Distrikt Galizien, and Reichskommissariat Ukraine.
-They covered most of what is now modern Poland and Western Ukraine.
+Between 1941 and early 1945, Occupied Poland comprised Generalgouvernement, Distrikt Galizien, and Reichskommissariat Ukraine.
+They covered most of what is now Poland and Western Ukraine.

-When the Nazis arrived in Lviv with Ukrainian nationalists, pogroms began.
-City locals and villagers from the outskirts, ferried in by Lviv nationalist leaders, beat, raped and murdered thousands of people.
+When the Germans arrived in Lviv with Ukrainian nationalists, pogroms began almost immediately.
+City locals and villagers from the outskirts, invited to participate by nationalist leaders, beat, raped and murdered thousands of people.

 When the ghetto was created, 500 years of Jewish culture and history in Lviv ended, but the brutality did not end with Lviv's Jews.

-Hungarian Jews were massacred in forests near Lviv, European POWs suffered the same fate, while Poles and Ukrainians who fought against the Nazis were sent to Janowska.
+Hungarian Jews were massacred in forests near Lviv and thousands of European POWs suffered the same fate.
+The Poles and Ukrainians of Lviv who fought valiantly against Nazi occupiers, some of whom tried to protect Jewish people, were sent to Janowska and shot.

-Many people were deported from Klepariv station to Bełżec, Auschwitz and Sobibór, but most were murdered behind Janowska camp, in the ghetto, Lysynychi forest, and at dozens of other sites in Lviv and nearby.
+Many people were deported from Klepariv station to Bełżec, Auschwitz and Sobibór, but most were murdered behind Janowska camp, in the ghetto, Lysynychi forest, and at dozens of other sites.

-Approximately 160,000 people were murdered in Lviv or deported from Lviv to be murdered elsewhere between 1941-1944.
-That is an absolutely huge number for a small city.
+Approximately 160,000 people who lived in Lviv in 1941 were murdered between that fateful year and 1944.
+An absolutely huge number for a small city.

-Our aim is to connect modern Lviv, city and citizens, with difficult questions about why the genocide that happened here has been largely forgotten, indeed, deliberately ignored.
+My aim is to connect modern Lviv, city and citizens, with important questions about why the genocide that took place here has been largely forgotten, indeed, deliberately ignored.